deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 running on top of an anonymizing mailing list: suddenly people could do ephemerally e2e-encrypted private communications on top 🤯

-Our Poll example app is 6 kilobytes and, as with all apps shared in a chat, automatically operates with these wonderful properties and UX:
+Our [Poll example app](https://github.com/webxdc/poll) is 6 kilobytes large and, as with all webxdc apps shared in a chat, the app exposes these wonderful properties and UX:

-- offline-first and end-to-end encrypted,

-- without any server deployments,
+- **end-to-end encrypted**

+- **offline-first**,

-- without logins or GDPR/consent screens.
+- **without logins or GDPR/consent screens**.

-UX and privacy researchers and befriended hackers from diverse projects such as Cryptpad, DAT, IPFS, Peermaps and Libreoffice agree: web tech combined with decentralized chat (aka "webxdc") is a rare jewel worth refining.
+UX and privacy researchers and hackers from diverse projects such as Cryptpad, DAT, IPFS, Peermaps and Libreoffice agree:
+Web tech combined with decentralized chat (aka "webxdc") is a rare jewel worth refining.
-Some friends and long-term followers hailed our approach as marking the beginning of a "decentralized super-app".
-What would you guess from which island's community these webxdc developments were inspired and co-driven?
+One long-term follower hailed its release as the beginning of a "decentralized super-app".

 ### Movements in the woods and underground…